Program Coordinator & Associate Professor

 Social Science Division

 Alison Paglia’s teaching focus is on research methods, developmental psychology, and health psychology.
-Many of her courses have an applied focus, as she requires her students to apply course material to real word settings.
+Many of her courses have an applied focus, as she requires her students to apply course material to real world settings.

 - Introduction to Psychology